AFishingAddiction/AFishingAddiction.github.io/_posts/2023-06-27-best-soft-plastic-baits-for-bass-fishing.md

 Whether you're flipping heavy cover, punching through vegetation, or working submerged structure, creature baits excel at triggering aggressive strikes.
 Their tantalizing action and realistic profiles make them irresistible to bass, giving you a shot at reeling in the big ones.
 So, get ready to unleash the beast and see how creature baits can elevate your bass fishing game to a whole new level.

+This was a tough category of soft baits for me.
+There are lots of companies that make all kinds of creatures.
+I found it very difficult to choose the best baits of their kind, but I feel that this is a solid list of creature baits with great reviews.

 {% for lure in page.lures.creatures %}
   {% include product-table.md product=lure %}
 {% endfor %}